nikhil25803/nikhil25803/README.md

 {
     "About" : "Hi, Nikhi this side 👋",
-    "I'm a" : "Backened Developer",
+    "I'm a" : "Backend Developer",
     "Learning" : "Machine Learning and DSA",
     "Looking to " : "Collaborate on Open-Source projects", "Loves to" : "Explore different technologies",